+As we discuss on the freshman page, it’s important for high school underclassmen to have a good grasp of the rules and requirements for playing college baseball and to start high school off on solid academic footing.
 As a sophomore, you may be thinking that you don’t need to worry about getting ready for college.
-College seems a long way off, but you’d be wrong!
-To be a college athlete (any sport), you have to be aware of the requirements and rules established by the National Collegiate Athletic Association (NCAA).
-The NCAA is the organization that determines whether or not you are “eligible” (qualified) to play at most colleges, so if you ignore them, you may end up not being able to play even if you have the skills.
+College may seem a long way off, but what you are doing right now directly impacts whether you will be eligible to play certain levels of college baseball.
+To be a college athlete (in any sport), you have to be aware of the requirements and rules established by the National Collegiate Athletic Association (NCAA), NAIA, NJCAA, or whichever level you wish to play.
+These governing bodies set the rules that determine whether or not you are “eligible” (qualified) to play at at their level.
+If you ignore the rules and requirements as a high school sophomore, you may end up not being able to play even if you have the skills.

 What do you have to do while you are in high school to be eligible to play baseball in college (up to the D1 level)?